TmCsharp/GuessANumber/README.md

 ## The next update will be contain:
 <br />
 <br />
-### · logic for difficulty, so the player can have only a few tries to guess the number.

 ### · automatically restart the game after it is finished (or ask the player to play again).